How do child riders on life insurance work?

 Does a child rider cover multiple children?

-One child rider covers all current and future children in your household, including birth children, adopted children, and stepchildren.
+In most cases, one child rider covers all current and future children in your household, including birth children, adopted children, and stepchildren.

-Grandchildren aren’t covered under a child rider in most cases, although they may be covered if the grandparent has legal guardianship and is younger than 55 or 60, depending on the insurer.
+Grandchildren aren’t covered under a child rider in most cases, although they may be covered if the grandparent has legal guardianship and is younger than age 55 or 60, depending on the insurer.

 Child riders by life insurance company